YuanTingHsieh/PsyChoProj/README.md

-  another is for player vs player, but due to being afread of collecting too much data, we choose to use P vs C, since the amount of data is twice than P vs P, and the behavior of computer is what we can control, and this will be the key to simplified experiments and with more persuasive results be shown.
+  another is for player vs player, but due to being afread of collecting too much data, we choose to use P vs C, since the amount of data is twice than P vs P, and the behavior of computer is what we can control, and this will be the key to simplified experiments and to conclude more persuasive results.